Fall Line Trail: Connectivity and design

-Depending on the final corridor, the trail is projected to connect 24 public schools, four colleges and universities, two community colleges as well as the 3.2 mile Appomattox River Trail near Petersburg.
+Depending on the final corridor, the Fall Line is projected to connect 24 public schools, four colleges and universities, two community colleges as well as the 3.2 mile Appomattox River Trail near Petersburg.
 In the city of Richmond, the trail is projected to directly cross the Richmond Canal Walk and the 52 mile, roughly east-west, Williamsburg-to-Richmond Virginia Capital Trail (VCT).
 In other localities it will connect existing and planned infrastructure, including the Ashland Trolley Line Trail, Chester Linear Park, Trolley Line Connector (Henrico), Brook Road protected bike lanes (Richmond), and the Northern Jefferson Davis Special Area Plan (Chesterfield).
 At the James River, the trail may cross at the T. Tyler Potterfield Memorial Bridge, a former dam that reopened in 2016 as a predominantly pedestrian bridge.

-In contrast to the Virginia Capital Trail, which traverses largely rural areas, the Fall Line is projected to follow a route through urban, suburban, and rural landscapes.
-Like the Capital Trail, extensive wayfinding and signage will identify the trail and it is also projected to include a protected separation from motor vehicles.
+In contrast to the Virginia Capital Trail, which primarily crosses rural areas, The Fall Line's route is projected to cross urban, suburban, and rural areas.
+Like the Capital Trail, extensive wayfinding and signage will identify the trail, which is projected to include a separation from vehicular lanes.

+As a planning element for the City of Richmond, the trail is projected to serve recreational purposes; augment a planned north-south city bus route; and provide a safe, easy pedestrian route connecting community functions and amenities, especially in areas currently lacking sidewalk infrastructure.
+In this way, the trail will augment city goals to develop complete streets, a planning concept prioritizing comprehensive street design regardless of transportation mode.